~12 min read

 Multiple date columns, one active relationship, and how to switch

-Your Sales table has an OrderDate and a ShipDate.
-Both connect to Calendar.
+Your Trades table has a TradeDate and a DeliveryDate.
+Both connect to Stardate.
 But Power BI only allows one active relationship between two tables.
 The fix: create inactive relationships and activate them on demand with USERELATIONSHIP.

 Active vs Inactive Paths